I’m very much an armchair historian when it comes to some of this planet’s horrifically destructive conflicts over the years.

 By the end of November 8th, only six days after the first battle, the operation was reviewed by the Australian House of Representatives.

-With negative media coverage courtesy of the film crew attached to the troops, and reports that as few as 50 emus had died for the 2,500 rounds of ammunition fired, Pearce was forced to withdraw the military.
+With negative media coverage courtesy of the film crew attached to the troops and reports that as few as 50 emus had died for the 2,500 rounds of ammunition fired, Pearce was forced to withdraw from the military.